-[12314] err: STONITH Timed out : Device at /dev/ttyIOC1 controlling jackhammer2 FAILED status check: There is a problem with the serial cable or system controller.
-See "Serial Cable or Reset issues" on page 111. heartbeat channels available! rtbeat failed to initialize!
+[12314] err: STONITH: Device at /dev/ttyIOC1 controlling jackhammer2 FAILED status check: Timed out There is a problem with the serial cable or system controller.
+See "Serial Cable or Reset issues" on page 115. clumembd[8431]: No heartbeat channels available! clumembd[8431]: Heartbeat failed to initialize!
 These messages (logged by the clumembd process when the local cluster manager daemons are started using GUI or command line) mean that the IP address for the hostname could not be determined or that the IP address assigned to the hostname is invalid.
 You can verify this by sending ping packets local machine's hostname.
 Fix the hostname IP address and restart the local cluster daemons.
-Shared partition dev ice file names must be defined.
+Shared partition device file names must be defined.
 An attempt was made to define the cluster before defining the shared state.
 Use thesharedstate command line option or shared state GUI menu to define devices.
-See "Step 1: Define the Shared Quorum Partitions" on page 30.
-Shared partition dev ice file names primary /dev/shared1 and shadow /dev/shared2 are not valid
+See "Step 1: Define the Shared Quorum Partitions" on page 32.
+Shared partition device file names primary /dev/shared1 and shadow /dev/shared2 are not valid